 AROUND THE MOUNTAIN WEST

-- With two weeks to play in the regular season, five teams are within a game of first place in the Mountain West race.
+- With one week to play in the regular season, four teams are still in contention for spots in the MW Championship.

 - Three MW squads are receiving votes in the national polls.
 UNLV and Fresno State are receiving votes in both the Associated Press and AFCA polls, while Air Force is receiving votes in the AFCA poll.
 Air Force and Fresno State have both appeared in the national rankings this year.
 The Falcons have been as high as No. 17 in both the AP and AFCA polls and were No. 25 in the initial College Football Playoff rankings.
 Fresno State has spent three weeks in the national rankings, topping out at No. 24.